How Do You Prove Security Awareness Is Working?

 • Are repeat failures decreasing?

-Trends demonstrate that the program is changing behavior, not just generating data.
+Trends demonstrate that the program is changing behavior rather than just generating data.

 Connect the metrics to real security outcomes

-The final step is translating awareness metrics into something leadership already understands - which is risk reduction.
+The final step is translating awareness metrics into something leadership already understands: risk reduction.

 For example: